 - The Electronic Recording Technology Board: COVID-19 Emergency Grant will provide funding to ensure the security, accuracy and preservation of public records during the COVID-19 crisis through support for the purchase of up to three laptops and necessary software per county in Colorado.

-- Brothers Redevelopment is one of two agencies in the state that will soon provide emergency rental and mortgage assistance to eligible Coloradans in all 64 counties.
+- Brothers Redevelopment is providing emergency rental and mortgage assistance to eligible Coloradans in all 64 counties.
 The Colorado Department of Local Affairs, Colorado Division of Housing (DOH) has established an online mapping tool to help Coloradans identify the entity providing emergency funding in their location.
 Brothers Redevelopment is also encouraging applicants to go through 211, as additional or alternative resources may be available.
-Find income guidelines here.
+Find income guidelines here

 Additionally, the following national funders have stated they will allot funds for organizations facing challenges related to the new coronavirus:

 - The U.S. Department of Justice Office on Violence Against Women will provide funds dedicated to COVID-19-related needs to tribes, under the following two grant programs: the Grants to Indian Tribal Governments Program and the Tribal Sexual Assault Services Program.
 Learn more here.
 Deadline is September 16.

 - The Artist Relief Fund: COVID-19 Relief will assist artists who are experiencing severe financial setbacks due to the pandemic.
 Practicing artists must be able to demonstrate a sustained commitment to their work, careers, and a public audience.
 Dire financial emergencies are defined as the lack or imminent endangerment of essentials such as housing, medicine, childcare, and food.
 Deadline is August 26.